Emmanuel-Roy/Emoo-Boy/README.md

    * [Ultimate Gameboy Talk](https://www.youtube.com/watch?v=HyzD8pNlpwI) <- A great video summary explaining the components of the Gameboy at a more technical level.
    * [GBDEV OPCODES](https://gbdev.io/gb-opcodes/optables/) <- OP Code Table, very useful for writing the CPU.
    * [Gameboy Emulator Development Guide](https://hacktix.github.io/GBEDG/ppu/) <- THE BEST REFERENCE for fixing PPU issues I could find.
+   * [GhostBoy](https://github.com/GhostSonic21/GhostBoy/tree/68a6b5ccddf3b6b3216681c47b615e66e0c7a968) Fantastic emulator I referenced when working on the APU!
    * [emuboy Emulator](https://github.com/jacoblister/emuboy) <- I found his devlogs to create a Gameboy emulator incredibly useful in determining which order I tackled the technical problems in this project.
 I also found his implementation of the DMA transfer process quite insightful, and I tried to implement his technique in my emulator.
-In addition, when I got stuck trying to implement audio, I tried to understand how the system worked by going through his APU source.
-Without the writeup or source, this emulator would have taken significantly longer to develop.
+I also found his APU source to be very useful as well.
    * [MGBA](https://github.com/mgba-emu/mgba) <- Perhaps the most mature Gameboy emulator out there, and it was very useful in getting data dumps to test functions like my VRAM Reader and save file loading/saving.
    * [Gameboy 2bpp](https://www.huderlem.com/demos/gameboy2bpp.html) <- Great reference in understanding how the tiles in the GameBoy are converted from bytes to actual pixels.
    * [Game Play Color](https://github.com/gameplaycolor/gameplaycolor) <- Inspiration for this project, I have fond memories of using this emulator to play a dump of my brother's Pokemon Blue Cartridge on my middle school iPad.